pedro-andradee/pedro-andradee/README.md

 ###  About me
 I’m a person who loves to be challenged and to solve problems.
-I'm very curious about how things works and, because that, I always seek to learn more and more.
+I'm very curious about how things works, so I'm always seeking to learn more and more.

 <br/>